 Amid Protests from Hospitals, CMS Releases Overall Star Ratings

-CMS has launched its new overall quality star ratings for Medicare hospitals, which is raising the ire of hospitals and medical associations that have pushed the agency to block, or at least revise, the rating system.
+CMS on Wednesday launched its new overall quality star ratings for Medicare hospitals, raising the ire of hospitals and medical associations that have pushed the agency to block, or at least revise, the ratings system.

-The AHA and other industry organizations opposed the overall star ratings and expressed concerns that the information would not accurately represent hospitals in a meaningful way.
-Hospitals with high numbers of patients with complicated conditions, low income, or low health literacy may have higher rates of readmissions or adverse events that do not reflect on the hospital’s overall quality of care.
+As reported in the June issue of Hospital Case Management, the AHA and other industry organizations opposed the overall star ratings, with concerns that the information would not accurately represent hospitals in a meaningful way.
+Hospitals with high numbers of patients with complicated conditions, low income or low health literacy may have higher rates of readmissions or adverse events that do not reflect on the hospital’s overall quality of care.
 Members of Congress also urged CMS to postpone the star ratings and reconsider how the ratings are determined.

 “[W]e are especially troubled that the current ratings scheme unfairly penalizes teaching hospitals and those serving higher numbers of the poor,” Pollack said.
 Medicare ratings do not adjust for socioeconomic conditions.

 What remains to be seen is whether consumers will use the new star ratings system when it comes time to choose a hospital.
 There is currently not much data to show how much consumers rely on ratings; nor is it known whether they understand the metrics behind it all.